isomerpages/moe-victoriajc/pages/Direct School Admissions Applications.md

 If you are applying to Victoria Junior College through DSA-JC, please:

-1.  complete and submit the&nbsp;[online DSA application form](http://portal.vjc.edu.sg/dsa), with supporting documents as pdf or photo attachments
+1. Complete and submit the&nbsp;[online DSA application form](http://portal.vjc.edu.sg/dsa), with supporting documents as pdf or photo attachments

-2.  take note of the&nbsp;**key information**&nbsp;for your chosen talent area, such as selection process, criteria and dates.
+2. Take note of the&nbsp;**key information**&nbsp;for your chosen talent area, such as selection process, criteria and dates.

 The set of supporting documents comprises the following: